Welcome to the Family Nurse Practitioner (FNP) Program

 - Nurse practitioners increase access to care: 84% see Medicaid patients, 87% see Medicare patients.

 Why Choose Family Nurse Practitioner Program at Samuel Merritt University

 Professional and Personal Qualifications

 Students are admitted to the FNP track based on academic preparation, interest in advanced practice nursing and commitment to the underserved.
 Consideration is given to those who have experience in the health care field either as a health care worker, a volunteer or who have shadowed a nurse practitioner and to those who speak a second language, especially Spanish.
-We encourage applicants and students alike to become active in the state and regional chapters of the California Association for Nurse Practitioners .
+We encourage applicants and students alike to become active in their state and regional chapters of association of nurse practitioners such as the California Association for Nurse Practitioners.
+Find your local chapter at The American Association of Nurse Practitioners website.

 Successful applicants reflect a demonstrated commitment to multicultural primary care and service to underserved communities.